BabacarG/SMA-EMA_Breakout_Crypto_BackTest/README.md

   - The range of SMA/EMA periods you wan't to compare
   - The start date of the backtest

-  (Note that the date you choose will be shifted by: higherSMA/EMA * Timeframe.
+  (Note that the date you choose will be shifted by: (higherSMA/EMA * Timeframe).
 Exemple: I choose the backtest to start the 1st of january 2020, my higher SMA/EMA to compare is the SMA/EMA with a period of 80 and the timeframe is daily.
 Then the start date will be delayed by higherSMA/EMA * Timeframe = 80 * 1 day = 80 days.
 The strategy will therefor be applied from March 21, 2020.
 The start date of Binance data may also affect the start date of the backtest.)